kanchen4552/kanchen4552.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Kan will join Weill Cornell Medicine, Cornell University as a tenure-track Assistant Professor of Biostatistics in the Department of Population Health Sciences in 2026 Auguest.
+Kan will join Weill Cornell Medicine, Cornell University as a tenure-track Assistant Professor of Biostatistics in the Department of Population Health Sciences in August 2026.